CS4FN Advent 2023 – Day 19: jingle bells or warning bells? Avoiding computer scams

 The story outlines the essential problem faced by all authentication systems trying to prove who someone is or that they possess some secret information.
 You give up the secret in the process to anyone there to hear.
 Security protocols somehow need ways one agent can prove to another who they are in a way that no one can masquerade as them in future.
 Creating a secure authentication system is harder than you might think!
 To do it well takes serious skill.
 What you don’t do is just send a password!

-A simple solution for some situations is used by banks.
+A simple solution for some situations is sometimes used by banks.
 Rather than ask you for a whole account number, they ask you for a random set of its digits: perhaps, the third, fifth and eighth digit one time, but completely different ones the next.
 Though they have learnt some of the secret, anyone listening in can’t masquerade as you as they will be asked for different digits when they do.
 Take this idea to an extreme and you get the “Zero Knowledge Proof“, where none of the secret is given up: possibly one of the cleverest ideas of computer science.

 This article was first published on CS4FN and a copy can also be found on page 5 in ‘Keep Out’ – Issue 24 of CS4FN magazine, on Cyber Security and Privacy (you can download the full magazine free as a PDF here).